dlb/webRTCexperiments/localhostExample/INSTRUCTIONS.md

-this is based on the java webrtc player example to test that your setup works.. you need to have gstreamer and kurento installed and the media saerver running, with this command: cd /tmp sudo service kurento-media-server-6.0 start
+this is based on the java webrtc player example to test that your setup works.

+you need to have gstreamer and kurento installed and the media server running, with this command: cd /tmp sudo service kurento-media-server-6.0 start